siglens/siglens-docs/docs/spl-docs/evaluation-functions/comparison-conditional-functions.md

 # Comparison and Conditional functions

-_This list includes functions that manipulates text data._
+_This list includes functions that can be used to return values based on conditions or compare different values._

 ## case(\<condition\>, \<value\>, ...)